 After an analysis is completed, Cuckoo will invoke all the processing modules available in the modules/processing/ directory.
+Any additional module you decide to create, must be placed inside that directory.

 Every module will then be initialized and executed and the data returned will be appended in a data structure that we'll call global container.